 Police said they were first called shortly after midnight.

 Witness Khalid Amin told BBC television that the driver of the van was shouting: "I want to kill all Muslims."

 Where did it take place?

 The incident happened outside the Muslim Welfare House, 100 metres (yards) around the corner from the Finsbury Park Mosque.
-The mosque was once a notorious hub for radical Islamists that has since become a centre for inter-faith outreach.
+The mosque was once a notorious hub for radical Islamists that has since worked to become a centre for inter-faith outreach.